CUBRID/cubrid-manual/en/sql/transaction.rst

 Lock Protocol
 =============

-In the two-phase locking protocol followed by CUBRID, a transaction obtains a shared lock before it reads an object, and an exclusive lock before it updates the object so that conflicting operations are not executed simultaneously.
+In the two-phase locking protocol used by CUBRID, a transaction obtains a shared lock before it reads an object, and an exclusive lock before it updates the object so that conflicting operations are not executed simultaneously.
 If transaction T1 requires a lock, CUBRID checks if the requested lock conflicts with the existing one.
 If it does, transaction T1 enters a standby state and delays the lock.
 If another transaction T2 releases the lock, transaction T1 resumes and obtains it.
-Once the lock is released, the transaction do not require any more new locks.
+Once the lock is released, the transaction do not require anymore new locks.

 Granularity Locking
 -------------------